banchan86/BonVision_env_dev/docs/articles/stimuli-multiple.md

 ### Presenting multiple stimuli sequentially
 To present multiple stimuli sequentially, we can use the same `PublishSubject` and `SubscribeSubject` operators but add timers to them.
-Timing will be covered in the [Timing Stimuli](stimuli-timing.bonsai)
+Timing will be covered in the [Timing Stimuli](stimuli-timing.md) article,